wiremoons/AdventOfCode2022/README.md

 **Day 01**

-Figuring out the Dart language to acheive what I wanted was the trickiest part, but learnt a lot in the process.
+Figuring out the Dart language to achieve what I wanted was the trickiest part, but learnt a lot in the process.

 - [Day 01 Part 01](./day01/day_01_part_01.dart)